Eye Movement Desensitization and Reprocessing

 * Safety within each individual EMDR session

 During each EMDR session, your therapist will begin by activating your own internal resources.
-(S)he will guide you in an imaginal, multi-sensory imagery exercise designed to activate images, emotions and body sensations of safety, protection, nurture and comfort.
+(S)he will guide you in an imaginal, exercise designed to activate images, emotions and body sensations of safety, protection, nurture and comfort.
 Once these images have been activated, the actual trauma reprocessing will begin.

 2. Activating the Traumatic Memory Network: